poole/lanyon/_posts/2017-07-14-abundance-mindset-concurrency.md

 I just merged a
 [a Pull Request](https://github.com/hunterloftis/pbr/pull/9/files)
-that's so obviously the right concurrency model for my [Go rendering engine](https://github.com/hunterloftis/pbr#pbr-a-physically-based-renderer-in-go) that I had to sit down and figure out why I did it any other way in the first place.
+that's so obviously the right model for my
+[Go rendering engine](https://github.com/hunterloftis/pbr#pbr-a-physically-based-renderer-in-go)
+that I had to sit down and figure out why I did it any other way in the first place.
 It turns out I have a JavaScripter's mindset on concurrency.